Skip to main content

 Deliverables

-• OpenAPI 3.1 specification with complete schema, semantic descriptions, and examples
+• OpenAPI 3.1 spec with full schemas, semantic descriptions, and examples

 • MCP server wrapper for agent tool-calling compatibility

-• API monitoring setup: latency, error rate, usage by endpoint
+• API monitoring setup: latency, error rate, and per-endpoint usage

 Projected Impact